chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/sync/overview.md

 The platform tier grants access to the Chroma Sync API and is ideal for companies and organizations that offer services which access their users’ codebases.
 The platform tier is available on Chroma’s Team plan.
 If you are interested in using it, please reach out to us at [engineering@trychroma.com](mailto:engineering@trychroma.com).

+## Web

+The web source type allows developers to scrape the contents of web pages into Chroma.
+Given a starting URL, Sync will crawl the page and its links up to a specified depth.

 # Sources

 A source is a specific instance of a source type configured according to the global and source type-specific configuration schema.
 The global source configuration schema refers to the configuration parameters that are required across sources of all types, while the source-type specific configuration schema refers to the configuration parameters required for a specific source type.